Katherine Sciver-Brunt

+In June 2022, she announced her retirement from playing Test cricket.
+In May 2023, she announced her retirement from all international cricket, before retiring from all cricket in August 2023.

 Career

 An aggressive right arm fast bowler with a classical action, she played for Yorkshire age group sides before taking a break from cricket at the age of 17 due to fitness concerns.
 She went to Penistone Grammar School, Barnsley, South Yorkshire.
 She returned for the Test against New Zealand in 2004 and was a member of the 2005 England World Cup side in South Africa.
 She took 14 wickets and scored her maiden half century as England won the Ashes in 2005 and opened the bowling in England's successful 2009 World Cup Campaign.

 She was Player of the Match in the 2009 Twenty20 World championship final at Lords, taking 3 wickets for 6 runs in her 4 over opening spell and took a career best 6 for 69 in the one off Ashes Test which followed.
 Her best figures in one day internationals came in the final of the 2011 NatWest Women's Quadrangular Series where her 5 for 18 bowled England to victory over Australia.

 She is the holder of one of the first tranche of 18 ECB central contracts for women players, which were announced in April 2014.

 Brunt was a member of the winning women's team at the 2017 Women's Cricket World Cup held in England.

 In October 2018, she was named in England's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 However, she was ruled out of the tournament due to a back injury and was replaced by Fran Wilson.